JN-Yun/UDT/README.md

 |            | UDT-XL/2+ (fine-tuned)| 200    | **1.58**     | -->

 ## To-do List
-- Release code for UDT with VA-VAE and MMUDT (UDT variant of MMDiT).
+- Release the code for UDT with VA-VAE and MMUDT (UDT variant of MMDiT).

 ## Acknowledgements